Deep Neural Networks as the Semi-classical Limit of Topological Quantum Neural Networks: The problem of generalisation

-Historically the puzzle has been raised by a seminal paper from Zhang et al. \cite{zhang2017}; see also \cite{neyshabur2014search}.
-This paper has shown that successful deep model classes have sufficient capacity to memorize randomised data sets while having the ability to produce zero training error for particular natural datasets (e.g. CIFAR-10).
-The authors also empirically observed that explicit regularization on the norm of weights seemed to be unnecessary to obtain small test errors, in contradiction to “traditional wisdom”.
-In the case of DNNs, the large capacity of the model looks sufficient to memorize the training data by brute force.
-However, this behavior conflicts with the traditional idea of generalisation since learning by explicit memorisation of training examples should not imply generalisation capabilities.
-Generalising is traditionally understood as learning some underlying rule associated with the data generation process, i.e. learning some compact representation of the training function $f^{\prime}$, and therefore being able to extrapolate that rule from the training data to new unseen data.
-Moreover, as we have already mentioned, a result of this kind is a challenge to traditional complexity measures and, in general, to computational learning theory since none of the existing bounds produces non-trivial results for interpolating solutions of the sort generated by such DNN models.\\
+Historically, this puzzle was raised by a seminal paper of Zhang et al. \cite{zhang2017} mentioned earlier; see also \cite{neyshabur2014search}.
+This paper showed that successful deep model classes have sufficient capacity to memorise randomised data sets while having the ability to produce zero training error for particular natural datasets, e.g. CIFAR-10.
+The authors also empirically observed that explicit regularisation on the norm of weights seemed to be unnecessary to obtain small test errors, in contradiction to the ``traditional wisdom'' of generalisation theory.
+In the case of DNNs, the large capacity of the model looks sufficient to memorise the training data by brute force.
+This behavior conflicts with conventional generalisation theory, since learning by explicit memorisation of training examples should not imply generalisation capabilities.
+Generalising is traditionally understood as learning some underlying rule associated with the data generation process, i.e. learning some compact representation of the training function $g_S$, and therefore being able to extrapolate that rule from the training data to new unseen data.
+Moreover, as we have already mentioned, a result of this kind is a challenge to traditional complexity measures and, in general, to computational learning theory, since none of the existing bounds produces non-trivial results for interpolating solutions of the sort generated by such DNN models.